ZakaHaceCosas/personaplus/core/README.md

 The PersonaPlus CoreLibrary (formerly "_OpenHealth_") is, as the name implies, the core of the app - a "library" of TS code designed to make health related calculations and to provide detailed insights about various aspects related to personal health & wellbeing.
 From calculation of different indexes to detailed explanations of medical terms, CoreLibrary is designed to be a versatile, educational, useful, and open tool.

 > [!NOTE]
-> All functions must (and will) provide a `getSource` function to get all the URL's from the sources used to obtain the data, formulas, and data calculations.
+> All functions must (and will) provide a `getSources()` function to get all the URL's from the sources used to obtain the data, formulas, and data calculations.

 ## Usage